 By Danielle DeSimone

 For the sailor who has been on deployment out to sea for nine months, sometimes the smallest reminder of home can make all the difference.
-For the service members who have been called to duty in the midst of a global pandemic, a simple moment of respite can bolster their spirits.
-And for the soldier serving on the front lines during the holiday season, this show of gratitude can lessen the sting of being far from loved ones this time of year.
+For the service members who have been called to duty and deployed to Eastern Europe at a moment’s notice , a few minutes of respite can bolster their spirits.
+And for the soldier serving on the front lines during holidays and birthdays, this gesture of gratitude can lessen the sting of being far from loved ones during those important times of year.

 Sending care packages to troops is a tangible way to let service members know that their friends, family and the American people are thinking of them, even from thousands of miles away.
 However, the process of actually sending care packages to deployed service members can be a complicated one, which is why the USO has created the USO Care Package program to make it easy.